hammingweight/gangplank/examples/train/README.md

 ```

 ## Running the Training Script
 You can run the training script by running `python train.py`.
-Once the first training epoch has finished, you should be able to retrieve some
+Once the first training epoch has finished, you can retrieve
 metrics with the prefix `gangplank_train` from the PGW

 ```